AnDruStein/HtmlS/QUICKOVERVIEW.md

 * class after `]` is related to a container
 #
 ### External files
-To connect an external file, init source with `import` keyword <br>
+To connect an external file, use `import` keyword <br>
-File action defined automatically by its extension, <br>
+File action is defined automatically by its extension, <br>
 While target of file defined by argument <br>

 ```javascript